devicefuture/atto/docs/beginner.md

 But first, let's break down what programming really is: computers are really good at following your every command.
 Programming involves writing instructions that a computer will understand so it can perform each task with 100% accuracy, all within a blink of an eye.

-atto is a **programming language**, which much like human languages, is a particular way of communicating with the computer to do something.
-Some programming languages are harder for humans to understand than others, but are often faster because computers can understand them easier. atto, though, is easier for humans to understand, so it's the perfect programming language for you to start with!
+atto is a **programming language**, which much like human languages, is a particular way of communicating with the computer to do something. atto is an easy programming language for humans to understand, so it's the perfect one for you to start with!

 ---